Q: What are the strengths of the Department of Music?

 Q: When is the Music Audition Application due?

-A: The application and other materials are always due in January of your senior year.
-The specific due date is posted on the Department of Music web page.
+A: The Online Music Application is always due in January of your senior year.
+The specific due date is posted on the "Admissions/Scholarships" page.